What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 It’s simple: the better the overall guest experience, the more likely they’ll return, recommend you to friends and family, write you a killer review, or tag you in social posts.

-And in this day and age, a few too many poor experiences — and reviews — could leave you far behind your competitors.
+The alternative — negative reviews and poor experiences — could leave you far behind your competitors.

 This is where considering different types of guests and their needs or demands will help you personalize your offerings and communications.